Club Leadership Roles

 To complete the handover process, the incoming and outgoing committee can engage in the following exercises:

 - One-on-one meetings to allow for uninterrupted Q&A’s

 - Allow a grace period where the incoming committee can contact the outgoing committee for difficult questions or emergency situations

-Funding Opportunities for Murdoch Guild Clubs in 2017 can be found on the Club Grants page.
+Funding Opportunities for Murdoch Guild Clubs can be found on the Club Grants page.

 The largest and longest running clubs at Murdoch have constitutions that govern their structure and function.
 They are instrumental in helping new people take over running a club when the founders have graduated.
 To assist clubs in coming up with their own constitution, we’ve provided an easily editable blank constitution for you to download here.

 As you will discover, it’s important to promote your club and all the great events and incentives you’re doing.
 Perhaps you would even like to create your own logo.
 If you choose to do so, please make sure that you’re in alignment with copyright rules.
 You should be especially careful not to utilise, alter or otherwise borrow Murdoch University’s logo and branding.